AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 SDS includes different read methods for retrieving data from streams.
 For more information, see [Read data](xref:sdsReadingData).
 The examples below are of reading a value that was recently written.
 You need an index or indexes in a read data call—in this case, a timestamp of that value.

-Read a value from SDS at a distinct index by making a REST API call to AVEVA Data Hub:
+Read a value from SDS at a distinct index by making a REST API call to CONNECT data services:

 ```json
 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data?index=2017-08-17T17:21:36.3494129Z